jts272/pp2-license-to-quiz/docs/README.md

 My process for page layout design is to firstly sketch on paper the layout and content.
 From there, I recreate these drafts in [Balasmiq.](https://balsamiq.com/)

 These designs serve as a guide for the general appearance of the page.
-By using a mobile-first design strategy, these layouts were naturally scaleable to desktop view.
+By using a mobile-first design strategy, these layouts were naturally scalable to desktop view.
 The Bond background images were added to the desktop UX to help set the mood and add visual interest.

 Due to the iterative nature of this project, some elements on the wireframe plans my not be represented in the deployed product.